Note: this article was written specifically for cockatiels. It may or may not be applicable to other species

 Stopping a breeding pair from starting another clutch.
 Many breeding pairs will want to start working on a new clutch when their current babies are one or two weeks away from fledging.
 It’s difficult to prevent them from starting a second clutch, and if you are letting them raise the babies to weaning you don’t want to interfere with their hormone levels too much because of the risk that they might abandon the babies.
 A light application of the long nights treatment might help, starting when the oldest chick is about two weeks old.
 Make it seem like the nights are starting to get longer - for example, if the real night is 10 hours long, bump it up to 11 hours.
 It’s fairly easy to stop them from starting a third clutch; a light application of the hormone-reduction techniques and removing the nest as soon as the last baby fledges will usually do the trick.

 Chronic egg laying is when a hen lays an excessive number of eggs and is pretty much unstoppable.
 This will eventually put her life at risk, but there are medical interventions that can help.
 Your vet can give her Lupron shots to reduce her hormone levels, and this is safe and effective in most cases.
+A hormone implant called Suprelorin or Deslorelin has become available and is being used in birds.
+It's said to be less expensive than Lupron but there isn't a lot of information online about its safety and effectiveness in birds.
+This link has information on one person's experience using it with chickens.
 In extreme cases, a hysterectomy will put a final stop to the egg laying.
 But this is a high-risk operation in birds, so it is only done as a last resort to save the hen’s life.

 There have been cases where chronic egg laying stopped after the hen was allowed to hatch out and raise one or more babies (from her own eggs or “borrowed” eggs).
 But don’t count on this to work in all or even most cases.
 Most cockatiels don't lose interest in breeding after they've had one clutch, and instead they want to have more.